 After a shimmering, successful launch of Threadbird 2.0, we bring you back to the 4th installment of the Threadbird Artist Series!
 This month we’re featuring long time faves, Walk In Love Clothing.
 Let us introduce you to T.J. and Brooke Mousetis…

-Is there a featured product right now, or something that you’d like us to highlight?
+Is there a featured product right now?

 Is there a sale going on or a possible coupon code we can give out with the feature?